 You may have read in this post that McArdle's is currently offering 50% off the marked price of Perennials, rose bushes, and shrubs that have past their bloom.
 There's nothing the matter with these plants, and they're in good health.
 However, they're done blooming this year so they cannot command quite the attention (or price) they once did.
 They are, though, great for planning next year's garden.
 Perennials don't really show their full glory until the second year anyway, so you can be assured that when these plants come back, they'll do so with a bang.
 Maybe you read my pollinator blog, and want to help out the bees and butterflies in your neighborhood next summer, or maybe you just want to get a head start on your rose beds.
 No matter what your project is, we can help you get it started so that next summer looks even better... and at half off, who can argue with that?

 So, stop by McArdle's and finish the summer strong!
 Fun in the garden doesn't have to stop just because Spring had ended.

-Justin Lievano works in the Flower Shop at McArdle's, and he's looking forward to playing in his garden well into October.
+by Justin Lievano who looks forward to playing in his garden well into October.